How to See Old Faithful in the Winter

 Visiting the Old Faithful Snow Lodge in Winter

-For winter visitors, it’s one of the most special places in the park.
+For winter visitors, this is one of the most special places in all of Yellowstone.
+Read more about the different places you can stay when visiting Yellowstone in the winter.

 Winter access to Old Faithful comes with a big asterisk.
-If the National Park Service closes interior roads in Yellowstone, your tour may be cancelled.
-Cancellations can happen the afternoon before (we were notified around 3 p.m.).
+If the National Park Service closes interior roads in Yellowstone, your tour may be canceled.
+Cancellations often happen the afternoon before (we were notified around 3 p.m.).

-For snowcoach transportation, afternoon departures often get prioritized for overnight lodge guests.
-Round-trip day travelers are the first to be shifted or canceled if conditions worsen.
+Snowcoach transportation is also affected by road closures, and afternoon departures often get prioritized for overnight lodge guests.
+Round-trip day travelers are the first to be shifted or canceled if conditions are poor.

-Later in the winter (January and February) is usually more reliable than earlier (more snow = better conditions)
+Visiting later in the winter season (January and February) is usually more reliable than earlier (more snow = better conditions)

-At one point, my mother-in-law said, “I don’t want you paying for something we can just do in the summer.”
+At one point, my mother-in-law said, “Are you sure you want to pay for something we can just do in the summer?”

 But that’s the thing.
 You can drive to Old Faithful in summer.
 You cannot experience Yellowstone’s interior like this any other time of year.